Guazzihub/Slack-Transcription-App/README.md

 ## Usage

-1. Mention the Bot in Slack.
+1. Mention the App in Slack.
 2. Interact with the Modal.
 3. Customizable outputs depending on Webhook settings.